NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Preliminaries

 We often use the notation $\mathpt{\cdot}_\text{slot}$ and $\mathpt{\cdot}_\text{coeff}$ to differentiate between the two encoding methods.
-For both methods, the encoding results are multiplied by a large \emph{scale factor} $\Delta$ and are rounded to make them into integer polynomials so that they can be embedded into $\mathcal{R}_q$.
-However, as this follow-up step is not central to our discussion, we often ignore it in this paper for brevity.
+For both methods, the encoding results are multiplied by a large \emph{scale factor} $\Delta$ and are rounded to convert them into integer polynomials, which can then be embedded into $\mathcal{R}_q$.
+However, as this follow-up step is not central to our discussion, we often omit it in this paper for brevity.

+We make the following observations regarding the encoding methods, which we use extensively in the paper.
+These properties can be extended to CinS encoding, which we explain in \S\ref{sec:nested}.